 The top 10 cliches about Toronto

 Cliches about Toronto have varying degrees of accuracy, even as they shape the discourse about our city.
-Whether true or fair, cliches are at least a useful way to examine how a city collectively thinks of itself -- or in some cases, how it's thought of from afar.
-The idea that Toronto is a polite city, for instance, is a something I've regularly heard from visitors but less so from people who actually live here.
-Our multiculturalism, on the other hand, tends to be universally acknowledged, even if only in the most superficial, let's-pat-ourselves-on-the-back type way.
+Whether true or fair, cliches are at least a useful way to examine how a city collectively thinks of itself or, in some cases, how it's thought of from afar.

-Torontonians are notorious for saying "thank you" at every opportunity, and out of that the city has built itself a reputation as one of the politest urban centres in the world.
-This is a place where people form neat lines to wait for streetcars and buses, one expects others to hold doors open for them when passing through buildings, and you'd never dream of someone stealing your cab.
-But is all this a matter of politeness or passivity?
+We're notorious for saying "thank you" at every opportunity, and out of that the city has built itself a reputation as one of the politest urban centres in the world.
+There's certainly truth to this compared to other major cities (e.g. Paris and New York), but we're far from perfect.
 Accuracy rating: 7/10.

-Toronto is often accused of this global egocentrism, but it's probably more apt to say that we're guilty of thinking we're the centre of the country.
-It's important to bear in mind, of course, that we also suffer from a collective self consciousness that sees us worry about our stature as a world class city.
-Almost half the country lives in Southern Ontario and feeds off of Toronto's economy, so it's understandable why we might think this way.
-Accuracy rating: 6/10.
+Toronto is often accused of this egocentrism, but it's probably more apt to say that we're guilty of thinking we're the centre of the country.
+Toronto's far too self-conscious to claim global status of this type.
+Accuracy rating: 5/10.